 - Working toward Pom Pom being as sustainable as possible, including continuing to evaluate our paper sources and packaging materials regularly.
-(A report on this will be available soon.)
+Read more about our commitment to sustainability.

 - Working with consultants on every issue of the magazine and to examine how we grow our team.

 - Posting job openings more widely as they come up.
 We encourage people of all races, ethnicities, religions, abilities, sexualities, genders, and bodies to apply.

 - Actively reaching out to new contributors as well as our wider team of regular freelancers to broaden the range of voices in the magazine and our books.

 - Fostering education on anti-racism and equity by regularly providing training and resources for our staff.